vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 +++

 ## 12
-### k

-### l
 ### m
-Gold hued in the glowing of the dawns,
-Bronze pillared at the rising of the sun,
-O Varuna, O Mitra, mount your chariot seat,
-And thence behold ye Aditi and Diti.
 ## 13
 ### a
 Do I thou mount the kindling (quarter); let the Gayatri of metres help thee; the Trivrt Stoma, the Rathantara Saman, the deity Agni, the treasure the Brahman class.